Americans with Disabilities Act

 OverviewThe City of Southlake is committed to providing equal access for all residents and visitors by complying with the American with Disabilities Act of 1990 and other regulations that provide guidance for accessibility.
 The City of Southlake will not discriminate against qualified individuals based on disability in its services, programs, or activities.

 ADA CoordinatorIn accordance with Title II, of the Americans with Disabilities Act (ADA), the City of Southlake has designated an ADA Coordinator, Assistant City Manager Alison Ortowski, to oversee and coordinate the efforts of the City of Southlake to comply with title II.

-AccommodationsThe City of Southlake will generally, upon request, provide appropriate aids and services leading to effective communication for qualified persons with disabilities so they can participate equally in City of Southlake programs, services, and activities, including qualified sign language interpreters, documents in Braille, and other ways of making information and communications accessible to people who have speech, hearing, or vision impairments.
+AccommodationsThe City of Southlake will generally, upon request, provide appropriate aids and services leading to effective communication and access for persons with disabilities so they can participate equally in City of Southlake programs, services, and activities, including qualified sign language interpreters, documents in Braille, and other ways of making information and communications accessible to people who have speech, hearing, or vision impairments or other disabilities.

 For example, individuals with service animals are welcomed in City of Southlake offices, even where pets are generally prohibited.

-The complaint should be in writing and contain information about the alleged discrimination such as name, address, phone number of complainant and location, date, and description of the problem.
+Complaint or Accommodation Request ProcedureThe City of Southlake has created a process for individuals to submit complaints and accommodation requests.
+The ADA Alert Form should be completed and contain information about the alleged discrimination or request and include information such as name, address, phone number of complainant and location, date, and description of the problem.
+Complaints should be submitted within 180 days of the incident.
 Alternative means of filing complaints will be made available for persons with disabilities upon request.